5 Steps to Make Those Cell Phone Bytes Less Painful

 If this is a high priority for you, then try to get a plan with a lot of — maybe even unlimited — data so that you won’t have to worry.
-However, if you have Wi-Fi at home, work, and school, and you download your music and podcasts to your phone’s memory, then you can probably save some money on that data plan.
-Plans like those from Republic Wireless could cost as little as $20 a month if you stick to just one gig of data (approximately 240 songs).
+However, if you have Wi-Fi at home, work, and school, and you download your music and podcasts to your phone’s memory, then you can probably save some money on that data plan–it just takes a little planning.
 You know yourself.
 Look at your past monthly bills to review your typical usage, and get a plan that will reflect this in the most economical way possible.
 It’s all about balance.

 2. Take Advantage of a Family Plan

 As someone who’s on a plan all by myself, I am very envious of my friends who are still on their family plan.
 Even if their parents make them pay for a portion of the bill, it’s far cheaper than going solo.
 I purchased a T-Mobile One plan, and I pay $70 per month plus taxes.
 However, if I wanted to go on a plan with my mom, dad, and sister, it would be $160 for all of us combined — including unlimited data.
 That’s $40 per person!